fortrabbit/docs/14.tips/php-processes.md

 - By design PHP requests should only take a very short time to execute.
   - If it takes longer, it’s likely your code is slow.
 Refactor it for performance!
 - Aim for 250 ms or less on average.
-  - Our Dashboard shows you PHP response time metrics.
+  - Our dashboard shows you PHP response time metrics.
 - A new incoming PHP request will have to wait if all PHP processes are busy.

 ### A simple example